ekernf01/perturbation_data/README.md

 ### Adding new datasets and setting clear expectations

 Every AnnData object in the collection conforms to certain expectations.
-This list is in progress and this README may be out of date, but you can use at the function `load_perturbations.check_perturbation_dataset()` in the loader package for authoritative details.
-To add new datasets or alter ingestion of a current dataset, look at the notebooks in `setup` for examples, and ensure that the result ultimately passes the assertions done by `check_perturbation_dataset()`.
-Here are some key requirements.

-- Metadata columns `timepoint` and `cell_type` for time-series datasets (required by [PRESCIENT](https://cgs.csail.mit.edu/prescient/file_formats/))
+To add new datasets or alter ingestion of a current dataset, you must:

+- add a row starting with your dataset's name in `perturbations.csv`.
+- save an AnnData object in `perturbation_data/perturbations/<dataset_name>/test.h5ad`.
+- ensure that the result passes the assertions done by `load_perturbations.check_perturbation_dataset()`.

+You can look at the notebooks in `setup` for examples.
+This README may be out of date, but here are some key requirements.

+- A file `test.h5ad` containing perturbation transcriptomics data, and optionally a file `train.h5ad` containing time-series data from the same system
-- A column `"perturbation"` in `.obs`, dtype `str`, indicating what gene or genes are perturbed (e.g. `"FOXN1"` or `"FOXN1,PAX9"`).
+- Each h5ad must have a column `"perturbation"` in `.obs` with dtype `str`, indicating what gene or genes are perturbed (e.g. `"FOXN1"` or `"FOXN1,PAX9"`).
-- A boolean column in `.obs` called `"is_control"`, with the obvious meaning
+- Each must have a boolean column in `.obs` called `"is_control"`, with the obvious meaning
+- Each must have a column `gene_rank` in `.var` containing a positive integer rank for each gene (lower values are more interesting).
-- An iterable `"perturbed_but_not_measured_genes"` in `uns`, containing all genes that are perturbed but not measured.
+- Each must have an iterable `"perturbed_but_not_measured_genes"` in `uns`, containing names of all genes that are perturbed but not measured.
-- An iterable `"perturbed_and_measured_genes"` in `uns`, containing all genes that are perturbed and also measured.
+- Each must have an iterable `"perturbed_and_measured_genes"` in `uns`, containing all genes that are perturbed and also measured.
 - Expression in `.X` should be normalized and log-transformed.
 - Raw data should be present in `raw`.
+This is currently only needed for GeneFormer.
+- `train` and `test` must have the same genes and the same ranking.